rrg92/powershai/docs/en-US/providers/openai/README.md

-﻿# Provider OpenAI
+﻿# OpenAI Provider

 # SUMMARY <!--! @#Short -->

-This is the official documentation for the OpenAI provider of PowershAI.
+This is the official documentation for the OpenAI PowershAI provider.

 # DETAILS  <!--! @#Long -->

-The OpenAI provider provides all the commands to communicate with OpenAI services.
+The OpenAI provider provides all commands to communicate with the OpenAI services.
-The cmdlets of this provider have the format Verb-OpenaiNames.
+The provider cmdlets are formatted in Verbo-OpenaiNoun.
-The provider implements HTTP calls as documented at https://platform.openai.com/docs/api-reference
+The provider implements the HTTP calls as documented in https://platform.openai.com/docs/api-reference

-**Note**: Not all API features are implemented yet.
+**Note**: Not all API features are implemented yet

-## Initial configurations
+## Initial Setup

-Using the OpenAI provider basically involves activating it and configuring the token.
+Using the OpenAI provider basically involves enabling it and setting up the token.
 You need to generate an API Token on the OpenAI website.
-In other words, you will need to create an account and add credits.
+This means you will need to create an account and insert credits.
 Check more at https://platform.openai.com/api-keys

-Once you have this information, you can execute the following code to activate the provider:
+Once you have this information, you can run the following code to enable the provider:

 ```powershell
 Set-AiProvider openai